Home / Use Cases / Audiences / High-Net-Worth Households

 Common questions from high-net-worth households

-Physical security and data broker removal address different layers of exposure.
+Physical security and data privacy removal address different layers of exposure.
 Your security team protects your home and person.
 We remove the publicly searchable records that tell anyone your address, phone number, family members, and property holdings.
-Many security consultants recommend data broker removal as a complementary measure.
+Many security consultants recommend data privacy removal as a complementary measure.

 Yes.
 Our scans check all known addresses associated with your name, not just your current residence.
 Broker profiles often include full address histories.
 We submit removal requests for all listings regardless of which address they display.